 In the past, if parents or someone else paid back a student loan incurred by a student, no one got a tax break.
 To get a deduction, the law said that you had to be both liable for the debt and actually pay it yourself.
 But now there’s an exception.
 You may know that you might be eligible to take a deduction but even if someone else pays back the loan, the IRS treats it as though they gave you the money, and you then paid the debt.
 So, a student who’s not claimed as a dependent can qualify to deduct up to $2,500 of student loan interest paid by you or by someone else.

-But there IS an exception to this new federal law.
-There’s one main group of people who can still claim their moving expenses to the IRS.
+While most taxpayers lost the ability to deduct moving expenses beginning in 2018, one main group of people who can still claim their moving expenses to the IRS.
 Who are they?
 Military personnel.
 If you’re an active duty military member who is relocating, you can still deduct these expenses —if you don’t receive reimbursement from the government for the move.

 Also, as long as the move is permanent —and your relocation was ordered by the military — you don’t have to pay tax on qualified moving expense reimbursements.
 So start getting those receipts out now – because you can claim travel and lodging expenses for you and your family, moving household goods, and the costs for shipping your cars and your beloved pets!
 And that’s good news for the men and women we thank for bravely serving our country.